 The unique advantage of this type of replacement lens is continuous elongation of focus from distance to intermediate tasks.
 This makes it easier to see a computer, smartphone, or tablet or the dashboard of your car.
 Low-power over-the-counter reading glasses may be helpful for reading with low light or fine print after refractive lens exchange with extended depth of focus IOLs.

 These lenses work in a similar way to bifocal glasses.
 A correction is made around the periphery of the lens to allow for clarity when reading or doing up-close activities.
 The middle part of the lens is calibrated to create clear central vision for distance ranges.

 In refractive lens exchange using monovision IOLs, each eye gets a different lens.
 The dominant eye receives the lens designed for distance vision, and the non-dominant eye is used for reading and viewing close objects.
 A similar practice is sometimes used with contact lenses.

 These lenses are monofocal.
 However, the focus can be changed by shifting the position of the lens in the eye.

 What Can I Expect After Refractive Lens Exchange?

 You may resume your normal activities the day after the procedure.
-Dr. Nemi will see you in follow-up visits to monitor healing and evaluate vision improvement.
+Cataract surgeon, Dr. Nemi, will see you in follow-up visits to monitor healing and evaluate vision improvement.
 Most patients experience improvement in their vision immediately after refractive lens exchange at Lotus Vision.
 Many men and women who undergo this surgery see dramatic improvement and no longer need glasses or contact lenses – and a greatly improved quality of life.